nick-nugat/nick-nugat.github.io/content/Hashing.md

 ---
-updated: 2024-02-26T14:21
+updated: 2024-02-26T14:27
 aliases:
   - Hash tables
 ---
 # Hashing
+## Hash tables
 - hash tables can be used to locate elements in a [[Data structures|data structure]] without searching linearly
+## Hash functions
-- hash functions compute an integer value (hash code) from an object
+- hash functions compute an integer value (hash code) from an object in the hash table
+- search key is mapped, or hashed, to the index

 - common way to scale integer is to use the `%` (modulo) operator

 ```java